crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.5.0/bouncers/intro.md

 This command must be run on the server where the local API is installed (or at least with a cscli that has valid credentials to communicate with the database used by the API).
 This is only necessary if you "manually" install a bouncer, packages and install scripts usually take care of this.
 :::

-If you were to create your own bouncers, look at [this section](/local_api/bouncers-api.md) of the local API documentation.
+If you wish to create your own remediation component, look at [this section](/local_api/bouncers-api.md) of the local API documentation.